tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ## I. <a id="section1">Overview
 In this walkthrough we will construct a complete PixiJS game, *Circle Blast!*

-It has the following features:
+Parts I-III have the following features:

 - 3 game "screens" - Start Screen, Main Game Screen, & Game Over Screen
 - Game Buttons with rollover states